MarounMaroun/github-bash-api/README.md

 ## Usage

 Each file aggregates functions that are relevant for the specific API.
+You can copy-paste whichever function that suits your needs.

 For example, the `pull_request.sh` script have functions that expose the [Pull Requests API](https://developer.github.com/v3/pulls/).